 You can withdraw your Ethereum (ETH) from Coinbase Pro for free too.
 (Numerous other options force you to pay high withdrawal fees.)

 Coinbase and Coinbase Pro (formally GDAX) are owned by the same company.
 When you create a Coinbase account, you’ll automatically have access to Coinbase Pro (using your Coinbase credentials).

 Coinbase is intuitive, easy-to-use, and perfect for beginners.
 Coinbase is the world’s most well-recommended and popular cryptocurrency broker.

 In contrast, Coinbase Pro is a cryptocurrency exchange which is targeted at cryptocurrency traders and high-value cryptocurrency purchases.
-The fees on Coinbase Pro are much lower (0.15% for makers & 0.25% for takers), but it’s harder to use and intimidating for beginners.
+The fees on Coinbase Pro are much lower (up to 0.5%), but it’s harder to use and intimidating for beginners.